luke8499/cmpinf0010-repo/README.md

 ## License
 This program uses Unilicense.
 For more information, click [here](https://unlicense.org/).
-We chose this license because...
+We chose this license because we think that our software should be public domain and accessible by anyone, and Unilicense allows for the modification and monitization of software without encumberment.